extrawurst/extrawurst.github.io/_posts/2019-12-15-make-alexa-toast-in-go.md

 }
 ```

-Fortunately accessing other AWS services like DynamoDB is even more easy, there is an official SDK: [aws-sdk-go](https://github.com/aws/aws-sdk-go)
+Fortunately accessing other AWS services like DynamoDB is even easier, there is an official SDK: [aws-sdk-go](https://github.com/aws/aws-sdk-go)

 Why do I need DynamoDB access?
 Because I need to persist the last jokes my skill response uses to not repeat her over and over again but prefer not used sentences.